 It was not so long ago when organizations were overstocking their warehouses with resources just in case a customer demand appears.

 However, having a lot of inventories automatically means higher costs for maintaining these extra resources.
-Logically, more inventories require more space and additional workforce.
+Logically, more inventories require more space and an additional workforce.

 They decided to apply a simple principle, which became the main pillar of the Toyota Production System - Just-in-time (JIT) production.
 A simple inventory system where you only produce if there is a demand for your production.

-All these factors put a roadblock that Japanese manufacturers had to remove in order to find their way to industrial success.
+All these factors put a roadblock that Japanese manufacturers had to remove to find their way to industrial success.
 Then, Toyota came up with a simple solution – they just made their processes lean.

 Image Source: www.toyota-global.com

 The lean management of their resources was built upon the Just-in-time production philosophy.
-A concept based on removing waste from business processes to achieve a streamlined highly efficient system that provides low cost and high-quality products to support customer needs.
+A concept based on removing waste from business processes to achieve a streamlined, highly efficient system that provides low-cost and high-quality products to support customer needs.

-It took years for Toyota to perfect the Just-in-time production management, which is now popular across various industries and applied by some of the most successful companies, such as Dell, Harley-Davidson and McDonald’s.
+It took years for Toyota to perfect the Just-in-time production management, which is now popular across various industries and applied by some of the most successful companies, such as Dell, Harley-Davidson, and McDonald’s.